Search Options

 Online since: August 2007

-exponent becomes unity for small grain sizes and/or high viscosity, while it is three for large grain
+The present analysis reveals that the grain-size exponent is dependent on the grain size and the grain-boundary viscosity: the exponent becomes unity for small grain sizes and/or high viscosity, while it is three for large grain sizes and/or low viscosity.

 The stress-directed diffusion, which occurs through grain and/or along grain boundary, induces grain elongation, grain-boundary sliding and macroscopic strain.